rs/pushd/README.md

 To generate notifications, your service must send events to pushd.
 The service doesn't have to know if a subscriber is subscribed to an event in order to send it, it just send all subscriptable events as they happen and pushd handles the rest.

-An event is a JSON object in a specific format sent to pushd either using HTTP POST or UDP datagrams.
+An event is some key/value pairs in a specific format sent to pushd either using HTTP POST or UDP datagrams.

 #### Event Message Format